 Get cover for your arts and crafts business in less than 10 minutes

-Change or cancel cover at any time.
-No penalties.
+Change or cancel your cover at any time with no fees or penalties.

 What insurance do I need for my crafts business?

 Public liability for a crafts business will protect you against claims of accidental injury or property damage from members of the public.
 If you invite clients or customers to your business to pick up their purchases, have suppliers delivering materials or have a physical store that sells your creations, the risk of an accident involving a member of the public is greater.
 If something did happen, public liability insurance would cover the legal and compensation costs associated with the claim.